varjo/writeups/htb/unattended/Unattended.md

 Rows matched: 1  Changed: 1  Warnings: 0
 ```

-Immediately we get a shell from the user `guly`.
+Immediately we get a shell from the user `guly`:

 ![](pictures/guly_shell.png)

-We immediately want to establish a better shell, looking for our php shell from earlier we see it is not visible to `guly`
+We want to establish a more stable shell.
+Looking for our previous php meterpreter, it is not visible to `guly`:
 ```
 guly@unattended:~$ cd /tmp
 guly@unattended:/tmp$ ls